jD91mZM2/chess-minimax/v2-draft.md

 # Introduction

-This is version `v1` of the chess protocol.
+This is version `v2` (draft) of the chess protocol.
 Only breaking versions are counted.
 It's something I need to make a website for my crappy-chess-minimax.
 I might as well share the specification.

 # Changes since last version

+`INTO-QUEEN` and `CASTLING` was replaced with the superior `DIFF`.
+More detailed description of how to handle special moves.

 # Specification